jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     </div>
     ```

-1. The last thing we want to do with our shape is to turn on or off individual parts, such as the label and time.
-To do this, we will first update the `getDefaultConfig` function to contain the booleans for showing and hiding.
+1. The last thing we want to do with our shape, with respect to symbol configuration, is to turn on or off individual parts, such as the label and time.
+To do this, we will first update the `getDefaultConfig` function to contain the [Booleans](https://developer.mozilla.org/en-US/docs/Glossary/Boolean) for showing and hiding the label and time.
+By default, we will show the label, but not the time.

     ```javascript
     getDefaultConfig: function() {